dngami/API-testing-tool/README.md

 # API-testing-tool
 Aim : To build a tool using Jmeter to test performance of APIs in lower environment.

-Test API For Flight Scheduling/ Database has been made the functioning of which is described below

-The following RESTful API has been developed in Jersey.
+The following RESTful API has been developed for input to our Jmeter based testing tool.
+Since APIs are hosted on AWS RDS and docker container of tool is available on docker hub(Details in footer), testings could be done remotely.

-Class : Flight
-1. Id   - id
-2. Departure Airport - DeptApt
-3. Arrival Airport - ArrApt
-4. Departure Time - DeptTime
-5. Arrival Time - ArrTime
-6. Distance - Distance
-7. Price - Price
-8. Type - [International/Domestic] - type

-To connect on postman: http://apitesting.ap-south-1.elasticbeanstalk.com/webapi/ is to be used as the base path.
+To connect on postman: http://apitesting.ap-south-1.elasticbeanstalk.com/webapi/ is to be used as the base path followed by the any of the following request method path.

-Airports have been named by their three letter codes.
-For eg. DEL, MUM etc.

 GET Methods: “{}” represents the input variable in the path.
+(Airports have been named by their three letter codes.
+For eg. DEL, MUM etc.)
 > List all flights: /flightInfo

 > Search by Flight id -   /flightInfo/{FlightId}